jlangr/name-normalizer/README.md

 You can watch me derive a solution for the Java project at https://www.youtube.com/watch?v=OECwGP-bOwU.

+You can find solutions for most of these in the `all-solutions` branch.

 Missing your favorite language?
 Please send me a pull request if you're able to supply at least the starter code.
 (I might be able to put together a few more myself, including Go, Groovy, Python, Rust, Smalltalk and Scala, though I could use a pair since these aren't languages I use often anymore.)

+Think you have a better solution for a language?
+I'm happy to see alternate approaches.
+If you have an incremental improvement, submit a PR.